glennludszuweit/17-tutoring-todoListWithAuth/README.md

-# MongoDB, NodeJS - Build a todo app with authentication and relational database.
+# MongoDB, NodeJS - Build a todo API with authentication and relational database.

 ## install mongodb to your machine